List of Albanian Air Force aircraft

 Albanian military aircraft include all airplanes and helicopters which have been operated by the Albanian Air Force since its formal inception in 1947.
 Since Albania has no domestic aircraft manufacturing capacity, all aircraft have been procured from other countries.
 Additionally, the country's limited resources have meant that such procurement has been primarily through foreign military aid provided to Albania for strategic reasons.
 Initially, the Warsaw Pact provided equipment through the 1950s, but after a political rift, China supplanted them as the country's main benefactor.
 After the end of the Cold War and a significant shift in Albanian international relations, as well as a re-posturing of the Albanian Armed Forces, the air force has sought more modern support helicopters from Western Europe to support its new role in partnership with NATO.

+The most up-to-date list of Albanian military aircraft can be found in the article Albanian Air Force.

 Cold War era aircraft

 Founding years and the Warsaw Pact

 In 1951, the Soviet Union provided the newly created Air Force of the Albanian People's Army with obsolete Yak-9 fighters and Po-2 trainer aircraft.
 A small batch of newly built Yak-18 trainer aircraft was also delivered.

 As a founding member of the Warsaw Pact, Albania received MiG-15 fighter and trainer aircraft in 1955.
 Additional aircraft were supplied by the Soviets until the Albanian-Soviet split in 1961.
 In 1963, it was estimated the Albanians operated two squadrons of Soviet-built MiG-15 and MiG-17, and several Soviet transport and trainer aircraft.